Friday, December 9, 2022

 This butterfly showed up about two weeks ago and appeared at first to be a late monarch, but both Jessa and I noticed some differences, and (thanks to her smartphone photo) were able to identify it as a queen butterfly, Danaus gillipus.
 (The proper monarch is D. plexippus.)

-The queen is not a rare butterfly, but an uncommon find here.
+The queen is not a rare butterfly, but a rare find here.
 The queen is a predominantly tropical species, more typically found in the southern tier of the U.S. So an "accidental", but a nice bonus for Jessa's gardening efforts.

 Bon voyage!